Dark Autumn: The Ultimate Guide

 Your palette will be composed of warm-toned colors that have deep value and can include an array of vivid warm tones as well.

-In terms of contrast level, you have higher contrast.
+In terms of visual contrast level, you have higher contrast.
 This can be seen in two different ways.
-You can have lighter warm skin paired with darker features, or all dark features.
+You can have lighter warm skin paired with darker features or all dark features.
 Seasonal color analysis works for every skin tone.
-While many examples on the internet focus on caucasian skin tone examples, please note that just because your darker skin does not make you an autumn or a winter.
+While many examples on the internet focus on caucasian skin tone examples, please note that just because you have darker skin does not make you an autumn or a winter.

 Dark Autumn Characteristics